-ALEPH: Alliance for Jewish Renewal is pleased to offer the Kesher Fellowship, a program of transformational learning and mentoring for young adults between the ages of 22-40.
-The Kesher Fellowship seeks to empower and train the next generation of ALEPH participants, teachers and leaders.
+ALEPH: Alliance for Jewish Renewal is pleased to announce the 3rd cohort of Kesher, a program of transformational learning and mentoring for young adults between the ages of 22-40.
+The ALEPH Kesher Fellowship provides opportunities for Young Adults to learn about Jewish Renewal philosophy, engage in spiritual practice, develop a mentorship relationship and create community as part of a cohort while empowering and inspiring the next generation of ALEPH participants, teachers, and leaders.
+The Kesher Fellowship application is now live!